Chelsea midfielder Barkley joins Aston Villa on season-long loan | Goal.com

 The England international, capped 33 times for his country at senior level, moved to Stamford Bridge from Everton in January 2018 but has since found himself on the fringes of the first-team squad.

-Villa manager Dean Smith told the club website: “Capturing a player of Ross’s quality is a real coup for our club and I am certain he will thrive here and improve our team.”
+Villa manager Dean Smith told the club's official website: “Capturing a player of Ross’s quality is a real coup for our club and I am certain he will thrive here and improve our team.”

 Barkley broke onto the Premier League scene as a teenager at Everton, scoring 27 goals from midfield in 179 appearances for the Toffees.